thomas694/instaloader/docs/cli-options.rst

    if login credentials are needed but not given.
    This is handy for running :ref:`instaloader-as-cronjob`.

+   option:: --correct-timestamps

+   Set the modification dates of already downloaded files to the post's date.
+   This is handy for updating backups downloaded with erroneous tools.

 .. option:: +args.txt

    Read arguments from file `args.txt`, a shortcut to provide arguments from